 Inviting Yourself To Social Events

-The answer is 'it depends'.
-Sometimes it's totally fine, at other times it's more inappropriate.
-What I think is important though is that sometimes it is okay to invite yourself to things, and knowing that may let you have a better social life.
+When, or if, is it okay to try to invite yourself to something?
+The answer is, "It depends".
+Sometimes it's totally fine.
+At other times it's more inappropriate.
+What I think is important is that sometimes it is okay to invite yourself to a get together, and knowing that may let you have a better social life.
 I'll go into more detail below, but this is really one of those areas where you have to use your own judgment.
 Every situation is different.
 There aren't any hard and fast rules.

 General arguments for and against people inviting themselves to events